Studying human rights law

 - LAW5304 Overview of international human rights law, taught by Dr Heli Askola

-- LAW5451 Indigenous peoples and the law, taught by Dr Stephen Gray
+- LAW5451 Indigenous people and the law, taught by Dr Stephen Gray

 - LAW5310 Sentencing, taught by Professor Arie Freiberg

-- LAW5424 Human trafficking and the law, taught by Professor Jean Allain
+- LAW5424 Human trafficking, modern slavery and the law, taught by Professor Jean Allain

 There are many other postgraduate units available, see the postgraduate timetable at: